renovatebot/renovate/docs/development/adding-a-package-manager.md

 - currentValue
 - versioning used (like SemVer, PEP 440)

-The `extractPackageFile` function doesn't need to fully _understand_ the file or syntax that it gets.
+The `extractPackageFile` function does not need to fully _understand_ the file or syntax that it gets.
 It needs to understand enough to extract a correct list of dependencies.

-In general, we extract _all_ dependencies from each dependency file, even if they have values we don't support.
+In general, we extract _all_ dependencies from each dependency file, even if they have values we do not support.

-If the function reads parts of a dependency file that it can't parse, it should give a `skipReason` message to the `extractPackageFile` function.
+If the function reads parts of a dependency file that it can not parse, it should give a `skipReason` message to the `extractPackageFile` function.
 Make sure the `skipReason` message is helpful to someone reading the logs.

 If `extractPackageFile` is passed a file which is a "false match", so not a package file, or a file with no dependencies then it can return `null`.